With only 666 graduations a year and 6 programs, Criminal Justice & Corrections attracts few students in Maryland.

 Every student pursuing a degree in Criminal Justice & Corrections needs to check out University of Baltimore.
 University of Baltimore offers graduate degrees in criminal justice for those interested in an advanced degree.
 The location in an important urban center is wonderful for scholars seeking out considerable opportunities for social networking, adventure, and discovery.

-By providing educational funding to 80.0% of its students,this school makes it possible to avoid taking on too much debt.
-Graduates from University of Baltimore seem to be succeeding in their jobs as they're much less prone to default on their student loans than graduates from other colleges.
+By providing educational funding to 77.0% of its students,this school makes it possible to avoid taking on too much debt.
+Don't worry if you're not from Maryland, you won't feel as if you're out of place at this school.
+Around 4.1% of undergraduates come from another state.
 Where is University of Baltimore doing the best?
 Check out all the school's rankings.

 Any student pursuing a degree in Criminal Justice & Corrections has to take a look at Stevenson University.
 Students from the criminal justice & corrections major at Stevenson University get 3.9% above the average graduate with the same degree.
 Students who delight in the peace and quiet of nature may opt for the agricultural area of Stevenson, Maryland.